 When it comes to replacing large appliances or devices, there are many options.
 Power Wise makes it easy and even offers rebates for purchasing energy-efficient appliances and devices.
-For a limited time, customers who upgrade qualified appliances or devices can receive a 50 percent bonus with their rebate.
 Select the form that corresponds with the appliance or device you are upgrading.

 Residential Home Energy Audit Weatherization Program

 Residential Cleco customers can schedule a free home energy audit to improve their home's comfort level and energy performance.